vokhlachev/nodejs-basics/README.md

 * Creating basic REST-server

-* ANd how to work with console
+* And how to work with console

 ### Built with:
 * [NODE JS](https://nodejs.org/en/)